vinhdq84/asr_summarize_app/README.md

 ### Installation using Conda

-Create new conda environment with python version 3.8.10
+Create a new conda environment with python version 3.8.10

 ```console
 conda create -n asr_summarize_app python=3.8.10